rameshwarTiwari1/ToDoApp/README.md

 - User registration and login with secure authentication.
 - CRUD operations for managing personal to-do tasks.
 - Tasks linked to individual users for secure access.
-- Responsive and user-friendly design using Bootstrap.
+- Responsive and user-friendly design using.

 ## License